AnanayG/multimodal_intrusion_detection/docs/proposal.md

 ## 2. State of the Art & Its Limitations

 Battery-operated consumer surveillance products in the market today often present three main issues: privacy concerns associated with cloud-based data processing, poor battery life due to frequent system wakeups, and the requirement of a costly monthly subscription.
+Typically, these systems rely solely on a PIR sensor to activate the system, triggering recording and subsequently transmission to the cloud for processing like person detection and facial recognition.
+However, this approach is not only inefficient due to a high rate of false positives, but also compromises privacy by uploading the footage online.
+Furthermore, access to many of these processing services requires a costly monthly subscription.

-Past attempts at ultra-low-power person detection primarily relied on specialized hardware designs, which are costly to deploy and inflexible for updates.
+On the other hand, there have been attempts at performing ultra-low-power person detection at the edge.
+Though effective in lowering power consumption, these methods often rely on specialized hardware accelerator designs, which are costly to implement and lack flexibility for updates.
+There is a definite need for a more flexible, general-purpose solution that utilizes readily-available, off-the-shelf components.

 ## 3. Novelty & Rationale